kyphan38/arca/assets/docs/2-technologies/devops tools/iac/terraform/1-introduction/3-tools.md

 ![img](./img/3/1.png)

-Notes: Today, this line has become a bit blurry
+Note: Today, this line has become a bit blurry

 - Terraform can run provisioners (like remote-exec) to configure a server after creating it (but this is discouraged)
 - Ansible also has modules to create cloud resources (like aws_ec2)